Our approach to tax and transparency across the world.

 In 2017, the region where we paid the highest taxes and royalties was Australia – where we paid over USD1 billion.

 We also paid $479 million in South America, $768 million in Africa, $212 million in North America and over $1 billion in the rest of the world.
+2018 data will be released in June 2019.

 We pay taxes on the income we generate within a country.
 But we also pay other, non-income based taxes as required – such as licence fees, property taxes, capital taxes, withholding taxes, export taxes, payroll taxes, and so on.